hnpf/effective-rotary-phone/README.md

 - Async TCP server and client
 - A custom async runtime (built from scratch, no Tokio!!!)
 - Concurrent client handling with threads
-- Echo and ping functionality
+- Echo and ping funcs

 ## How to Run